snowholt/Study-Planner/README.md

 2.  **Researcher Agent:** Curates relevant YouTube videos and finds the latest academic papers on the topic.
 3.  **Academic Agent:** Simplifies complex abstracts and translates explanations into the student's native language (e.g., Persian).

+## 🤖 Why Agents?

+A simple script or chatbot wouldn't suffice for this application.
+Agents are the ideal solution because:
+*   **Sequential Reasoning:** The output of the planning phase directly informs the research parameters, requiring a system that can maintain context and pass state between distinct "experts."
+*   **Autonomous Tool Use:** The Researcher agent must dynamically decide *what* to search for on Google or Arxiv based on the specific nuances of the generated plan, rather than following a hard-coded search pattern.
+*   **Adaptability:** Agents can adjust their complexity and tone (e.g., simplifying quantum physics for a 10th grader vs. a university student) in a way that static code cannot.

 ## 🏗️ Architecture

 The system uses a **Sequential Multi-Agent Architecture** orchestrated by a root coordinator agent.